minhthanh3145/Test-Object-Finder/README.md

 * wsdlAddress

 ### How to use
-1/ How to build to JAR file:
+1/ Build the JAR file:

 ```
 mvm clean install